evmcnb/quartz/content/Pearls/Acute lymphoblastic leukaemia.md

 Rapid growth and accumulation of immature lymphocytes

-* Most common type of leukaemia in children
+* Most common type of leukaemia in children.
+* Better survival rates in children aged 1-10 at diagnosis
 * Similar symptoms to AML

 Treatment philosophy: